 In conclusion, Emanuel questions the entire thrust towards patient killing and patient suicide:

 “When considering this evidence, the case for legalising euthanasia and PAS looks less compelling.
 They will not improve the care of many dying patients, they are not helping people in pain and enduring inadequately treated physical symptoms, and are far from quick and flawless.
 What is then the great impetus to legalise interventions to end lives for a small minority of patients who are depressed, worried about losing autonomy and being tired of life?

 “We should end the focus on the media frenzy about euthanasia and PAS as if it were the panacea to improving end-of-life care.
 Instead, we need to focus on improving the care of most of the patients who are dying and need optimal symptom management at home.”

 If Emanuel is right that we should “end the focus on the media frenzy” then it would seem to be an imperative that the media, in turn, report on his observations.
 Yet, in Australia, this paper was noted only once in the daily papers and only twice in brief news articles on line.

-Paul Russell is director of HOPE: preventing euthanasia & assisted suicide, which is based in Australia.
-This article has been edited and republished from his blog with permission.
+This article has been edited and republished from the HOPE blog with permission.